openedx/docs.openedx.org/source/developers/references/developer_guide/analytics.rst

 are overwritten, that information is lost unless an event is emitted when the model is changed.

 Consider the source of the event.
 Events sent from the client can be much more easily lost, manipulated, or blocked by browser extensions.
 Business critical events such as enrollments or grading should always be emitted from the server.
-User interface events, such as video interaction, are have less inherent value to an advisary and are fine to trust to the client.
+User interface events, such as video interaction, have less inherent value to an adversary and are fine to trust to the client.

 Sensitive Information
 =====================